NathanCustom Tailors

 First: our review process catches most errors before cutting begins.
 But if something does slip through, we have your back.
 Nathan Tailors offers adjustments on all orders.
 If the fit is not right, we work with you to fix it.
 That is part of the service.

 The reality is that even in-person tailoring sometimes requires adjustments.
-The difference is that a tailor in New York charges you $80 to $150 for alterations on top of the $2,000 you already paid.
+The difference is that a western tailor charges you $80 to $150 for alterations on top of the $2,000 you already paid for the suit.
 We build adjustment support into our process because we know remote ordering requires that extra layer of confidence.
+(Our own two-piece suits start at $129, so the comparison is not subtle.)

 Ready to Get Started?